-The State HOPWA program allocates funds by region in the state.
-Providers may apply for those regional funds as part of a competitive application process.
-The regions cover all counties in the State not covered by the HOPWA entitlements.
+The State HOPWA program allocates funds by region in the state to Project Sponsors.
+Project Sponsor regions cover all of the counties in the State not covered by the HOPWA EMSA entitlements.
+Organizations meeting the requirements established in the RFGP may apply for state funds on a regional basis as part of a competitive application process.